Paroxetine: Anxiety disorders

 Paroxetine was the first antidepressant approved in the United States for the treatment of panic disorder.
 Several studies have concluded that paroxetine is superior to placebo in the treatment of panic disorder.

 Paroxetine has demonstrated efficacy for the treatment of social anxiety disorder in adults and children.
 It is also beneficial for people with co-occurring social anxiety disorder and alcohol use disorder.
 It appears to be similar to a number of other SSRIs.

 Paroxetine is used in the treatment of obsessive-compulsive disorder.
 Comparative efficacy of paroxetine is equivalent to that of clomipramine and venlafaxine.
 Paroxetine is also effective for children with obsessive-compulsive disorder.

 Paroxetine is approved for the treatment of PTSD in the United States, Japan, and Europe.
 In the United States, it is approved for short-term use.

 Paroxetine is also FDA-approved for generalized anxiety disorder.

 Menopausal hot flashes

 In 2013, low-dose paroxetine was approved in the US for the treatment of moderate-to-severe vasomotor symptoms such as hot flashes and night sweats associated with menopause.
 At the low dose used for menopausal hot flashes, side effects are similar to placebo and dose tapering is not required for discontinuation.

 Fibromyalgia

 Studies have also shown paroxetine "appears to be well-tolerated and improve the overall symptomatology in patients with fibromyalgia", but is less robust in helping with the pain involved.

+Premature ejaculation

+Off-label paroxetine prolongs intravaginal ejaculatory latency time by about 5.6 minutes versus placebo and shows a relatively lower risk of adverse events compared to other pharmacologic treatments for premature ejaculation.